AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/measure.md

 ## View reports

-To view the campaign reports:
+To view the reports available in the measurement tab:

 1. Navigate to **[!UICONTROL Collaborate]** > **[!UICONTROL My projects]**.
 2. For your desired project and select **[!UICONTROL View]**.